home-assistant-ecosystem/home-assistant-cli/README.rst

 .. code:: bash

    Usage: hass-cli [OPTIONS] COMMAND [ARGS]...

      Command line interface for Home Assistant.

    Options:
      -l, --loglevel LVL              Either CRITICAL, ERROR, WARNING, INFO or DEBUG
      --version                       Show the version and exit.
-    -s, --server TEXT               The server URL of Home Assistant instance.
+     -s, --server TEXT               The server URL or `auto` for automatic detection  [default: auto]
      --token TEXT                    The Bearer token for Home Assistant instance.
+     --password TEXT                 The API password for Home Assistant instance.
      --timeout INTEGER               Timeout for network operations.  [default:
                                      5]
      -o, --output [json|yaml|table]  Output format  [default: json] -v, --verbose                   Enables verbose mode.
      -x                              Print backtraces when exception occurs.
+     --cert TEXT                     Path to client certificate file (.pem) to use when connecting.
      --insecure                      Ignore SSL Certificates.
 Allow to connect to servers with self-signed certificates.
 Be
                                      careful!
      --debug                         Enables debug mode.
+     --columns TEXT                  Custom columns key=value list.
+Example:
+                                     ENTITY=entity_name,
+                                     NAME=attributes.friendly_name
+     --no-headers                    When printing tables don't use headers (default: print headers)
+     --table-format TEXT             Which table format to use.
      --version                       Show the version and exit.
      --help                          Show this message and exit.

    Commands:
      completion  Output shell completion code for the specified shell (bash or... config      Get configuration from Home Assistant.
      discover    Discovery for the local network.
      entity      Get info and operate on entities from Home Assistant. event       Interact with events.
      info        Get basic info from Home Assistant. map         Print the current location on a map. raw         Call the raw API (advanced).
      service     Call and work with services.
-    template    Render templates on server or locally.
+     system      System details and operations for Home Assistant. template    Render templates on server or locally.

 Clone the git repository and